The controller in terms of the GDPR and the new Federal Data Protection Act (BDSG) is the

 We never transfer personal data to third parties without your express consent.
 If, within the framework of processing, your data is nonetheless disclosed or sent to third parties, or third parties otherwise have access to the data, this also takes place exclusively subject to the cited legal bases.
 If we are legally bound or obliged by court order, we have to provide your data to appropriately authorized agencies.

 Sometimes we use carefully selected external service providers to process your data.
 If, in the course of this order processing, your data is passed on to service providers, this takes place on the basis of Art.
 28 GDPR.
 Our processors are carefully selected, are bound by our instructions, and are subject to regular inspection.
-We commission only such processors who can provide sufficient guarantees that appropriate technical and organizational measures are implemented in such a manner that processing will meet the requirements subject to the GDPR and the new German Data Protection Act and ensure the protection of your rights.
+We commission only such processors who can provide sufficient guarantees that appropriate technical and organizational measures are implemented in such a manner that processing will meet the requirements subject to the GDPR and ensure the protection of your rights.

 3.4 Data erasure and storage duration